FYforYouToolkit

 Key Factors That Influence the Result

-• Standard of living during marriage: The goal is often to help both parties maintain a similar lifestyle after separation.
+• Standard of living during the marriage — courts aim to allow both parties to maintain a reasonably comparable lifestyle.

 Practical Examples